Brahea ‘Super Silver’

 Special Interest

 We are thrilled to be growing this rare palm.
 This palm is undescribed in nature and very rare in cultivation.
-It looks similar to the other silver brahea - armada and clara - but the petioles are totally unarmed (have no thorns) as evidence of its unique status.
+It looks similar to other silver braheas -- armata and clara -- but, unusually for the genus, the petioles are totally unarmed (have no thorns).